Hoffmann-Lab/bashbone/README.md

 | SnpEff          | <https://pcingola.github.io/SnpEff>                        | 10.4161/fly.19695 |
 | VarDict         | <https://github.com/AstraZeneca-NGS/VarDict>               | 10.1093/nar/gkw227 |
 | VarScan         | <http://dkoboldt.github.io/varscan>                        | 10.1101/gr.129684.111 |

+# Closing remarks

+Bashbone is a continously developed library and actively used in my daily work.
+As a single developer it may take me a while to fix errors and issues.
+Feature requests cannot be handled so far, but I am happy to receive pull request.